Do you like to boost your organic traffic without publishing new content?

 - Content repurposing

-When you update the content on your old blog posts greatly, you may consider republishing the blog post by changing the publication date in WordPress post editor.
+When you update the content on your old blog posts greatly (30% or more updation), you may consider republishing the blog post by changing the publication date in the WordPress post editor.

-By this, the updated blog post again comes to the top of your homepage and it'll expedite the Google recrawlin process.
+By this, the updated blog post again comes to the top of your homepage and it'll expedite the Google recrawling process.

 Alternatively, you can also make the blog post stick to the top of your homepage.